10:00 am – 4:30 pm | March 3, 2019 | Secret World Wildlife Rescue

 This is a full day course, so please bring your own packed lunch; there are also facilities for heating food.
 Tea, coffee and biscuits will be provided throughout the day.
 The course will be led by Lecturers: Pauline Kidner (Founder, SWWR), and Laura Benfield (Head of Animal Care Services, SWWR)

-Please note: This course is for people who have already attended SWWR’s Introduction to wildlife rehabilitation and release course (Wildlife Course 1) and wish to develop their skills further.
+Please note: This course is only for people who have already attended SWWR’s Introduction to wildlife rehabilitation and release course (Wildlife Course 1) and wish to develop their skills further.
 This course also forms part of the SWWR Certificate in Wildlife Rehabilitation and Release.